About the Breed

 The largest health concern, and most frequent issue in this breed is cancer; specifically Histiocytic Sarcoma.
 You may learn more about this breed cancer at the www.BMDCA.org and www.histiocytosis.ucdavis.edu sites.
 Additional cancers commonly seen in this breed include osteosarcoma, mast cell cancer, lymphoma and hemangiosarcoma.

 --joint issues including hip dysplasia, elbow dyplasia, OCD, and cruciate ligament tears,

---eye issues including ectropian, entroprian, and progressive retinal atrophy (PRA)
+--eye issues including SAS, ectropian, entroprian, and progressive retinal atrophy (PRA)

 --Bloat or Gastric Torsion

 --Degenerative Myelopathy - a disease affecting the spinal cord and causes paralysis similar to Lou Gherig disease